roman01la/uix/docs/code-splitting.md

   ...)
 ```

-Similarly to React, with UIx you can use `uix.core/lazy` that will take care of loading UIx component from a separate module.
+Similarly to React, with UIx you can use `uix.core/lazy` that will take care of loading the UIx component from a separate module.
 Then in UI code you can use React's `Suspense` to load the component lazily and display a fallback UI while it's loading.
-The example below demonstrates how to create and load a lazy component using shadow's loader API.
+The example below demonstrates how to create and load a lazy component using the loader API from [shadow-cljs](https://github.com/thheller/shadow-cljs).

 ```clojure
 (ns app.core